thanasisath31/fun-in-lockdown/guide.md

 offers a wide range of different cruise packages, from the Mediterranean to the Baltic sea.

 ---

+## <a name="past"></a>Take a look at the past
+Quarantine days are a great opportunity for you to make a little stop in your life and look back.
+How did you get here?
+What people have you met along the way?
+What are the greatest stories that your life consists of so far?

+What a better way to do that than to gather with your family or close friends and spend an evening looking at photos and videos of the past.
+Spark storytellings of fogotten adventures, funny circumstances, emotional moments and all the stuff that bond you together.
+You will be surprised by all the little important details of memories that you have forgotten!

+### Ways to reflect on the past
+* Search old albums and photos with your parents.
+Ask them for a backstory for each of them and find interesting things about them!
+* Find old video tapes and watch old videos of you and your family.
+For example, you could watch yourself as a baby making your first steps!
+* Open newer photos and videos stored in your computer or your phone.
+We might have forgotten some memories stored there.
+* Search all the shared photos between you and a friend on the Messenger app.
+You can see how [here](https://www.facebook.com/help/messenger-app/566167593908940).

 ## <a name="note"></a>!Note : Before you head outside
 1. *Be sure you wear a mask*